irfanfaraaz/Cancer-Classification_Model/README.md

 ## Results

-Here are the accuracy scores for each classification model on the breast cancer dataset:
+Here are the accuracy scores for each classification model on the  cancer dataset:

 - Logistic Regression: 0.9474
 - K-Nearest Neighbors: 0.9474